US Foreign Aid per Country: Who Gets the Most?

 What is foreign aid intended for other than helping the nations in dire need?
 The Marshall Islands is one of those nations.

-The Marshall Islands is an isolated, sparsely populated, low-lying Pacific island country.
-This makes it vulnerable to transnational threats, natural disasters, and the potential effects of climate change.
+The Marshall Islands is a sparsely populated, low-lying, isolated Pacific island country.
+This makes it vulnerable to transnational threats and natural disasters, as well as the growing effects of climate change.
 The US aid concentrates on supporting health, education, and infrastructure in the Marshall Islands.
 They also focus on the Marshall Islands’ ability to achieve maritime security functions and strengthen climate resilience through disaster readiness.
-The US foreign assistance is predicted to provide more than $70 million annually through the 2023 fiscal year, including donations to a jointly maintained trust fund and financial aid from other US federal grants.
+The US assistance is predicted to provide more than $70 million annually through the 2023 fiscal year, including donations to a jointly maintained trust fund and financial aid from other US federal grants.

 Papua New Guinea and the US act closely on many issues.
 From developing transparency and efficient governance to fighting human trafficking, controlling the effects of climate change, protecting fisheries, improving public health, and encouraging gender equality.